 Make sure you have express consent from users before you start emailing them.
 Use opt-in forms with confirmation emails to let them know what they’re subscribing for.
 Even if they’re your friends and family, you’d better get consent in order to avoid spam filters.

 3. Set expectations when people join your list.

 If your subscribers think they’re signing up for monthly newsletters and you start sending them weekly promotions, they might not be subscribers for much longer.
 Tell people what you’ll be sending and how often.
 If you want to send out different content (monthly newsletters, weekly special offers, blog content, etc), consider setting up groups (segments) in your list so subscribers can choose what content they want to receive from you.
-It’s much more valuable to keep a client in your list and only send them an email per month, than have him bounce after then first 3 weeks.
+It’s much more valuable to keep a client on your list and only send them an email per month than have him bounce after the first 3 weeks.

 4. Don’t wait too long before contacting your subscribers.